CoreMedia/styledocco/README.md

 Generate documentation for *My Project* in the `docs` folder, from the files in the `css` directory.

-`styledocco -n "My Project" css`
+`coremedia-styledocco -n "My Project" css`

 Generate documentation for *My Project* in the `mydocs` folder, from source files in the `styles` folder.
 Use the `--compass` option for SASS to make Compass imports available.

-`styledocco -n "My Project" -o mydocs -s mydocs --preprocessor "scss --compass" styles`
+`coremedia-styledocco -n "My Project" -o mydocs -s mydocs --preprocessor "scss --compass" styles`

 Syntax